From Wave to Wave

 A Busy Booth

-Last time, we learned it helps to tweak the build with more forgiving numbers: a shorter revive timer, more health regen, etc. We also limit the character select screen to avoid excess reading or people picking the less conventional characters.
+To prepare for this visit, we tweaked the build with more forgiving numbers: a shorter revive timer, more health regen, etc. We also limited the character select screen to avoid excess reading or people picking the less conventional characters.

-That worked out well this time.
+That worked out well.
 I'm always amazed at how fast kids can pick up a game and enjoy it!
 It makes the effort to have 2 PCs for multiplayer worthwhile.

 Icon for the Counsel "It's All Downhill From Here"Last time, we shared some thoughts about depth in Causeway, and how to design for it without adding needless complexity.